sameersinha1/Website/README.md

 # 📝 APC Registration Portal

-This project is a web-based **student registration portal** designed for **APC (Academic Planning Committee)** activities.
+This project is a web-based **student registration portal** designed for **APC (Amity Programming Club)** activities.
 It allows students to submit their registration data through a clean, user-friendly interface and stores the information in a CSV file on the server for record-keeping.

 ---